k2view-academy/K2View-Academy/articles/TDM/tdm_overview/02_tdm_glossary.md

 <h4>System</h4>
 </td>
 <td valign="top" width="600pxl">
-<p>A system (product) or application that is installed in the source or target environment.
+<p>A system (product) or application that is installed on the source or target environment.
 For example, the UAT1 environment contains CRM and Billing products.
 Each product can have multiple data sources.</p>
 </td>
 </tr>
 <tr>